How to Get More People to View Your eBay Listing

 Here’s what to do:

-• Never mention the condition — there is already a dedicated item specifics field for that.
+- No need to mention the condition, there is already a dedicated item specifics field for that.

 Bad title: “Elegant Gold Breitling Watch for Men's Swiss-made Chronograph in Great Condition”